bishopdynamics/superbird-tool/Readme.md

 ## Example Usage

-As an example, here are steps to enable persistent adb and usbnet, disable a/b booting, and disable charger check, on a fresh device.
+As an example (on Linux), here are steps to enable persistent adb and usbnet, disable a/b booting, and disable charger check, on a fresh device.

 ```
 # starting from a fresh device